ARCHITECTURE

 Frequently Asked Questions (FAQ)

+What style of architecture is Palazzo Vecchio?
 It is primarily a Gothic-style fortress (the exterior) with a High Renaissance interior.
 It is often cited as the pinnacle of Tuscan civic architecture.

+How was the tower built so high without falling?
 Arnolfo di Cambio used a tapered design and lightweight materials for the very top sections, ensuring the center of gravity remained stable over the old stone foundations.

+Are the Roman ruins beneath the palace worth seeing?
 Absolutely.
 If you are interested in the architecture of the city, seeing the Roman theater remains gives you a rare look at the 1st-century AD foundations of Florence.

 Experience the Power of Stone